2019 NFL Schedule: League Releases Official Regular-Season Slate

 Just as the Browns are on the rise, the Steelers may be heading in the opposite direction.

-Last September, Bleacher Report's Mike Freeman wrote a piece critical of head coach Mike Tomlin, arguing Tomlin had effectively lost the locker room.
+In September, Bleacher Report's Mike Freeman wrote a piece critical of head coach Mike Tomlin, arguing Tomlin had effectively lost the locker room.
 Pittsburgh proceeded to go 9-6-1, the first time since 2013 it failed to get to double digits in wins.

 Few expected Le'Veon Bell to return to the Steelers after he sat out the 2018 season, and he eventually signed with the New York Jets.
 The trade of Antonio Brown was a little more surprising, even though he had requested a move elsewhere in January.
 It felt like cooler heads would prevail by the summer.
 Instead, Brown is a member of the Oakland Raiders.